-TSDB can be connected to Realtime Compute for Apache Flink.
-Realtime Compute for Apache Flink offered by Alibaba Cloud provides a stream computing engine.
+TSDB instances can be connected to Realtime Compute for Apache Flink.
+Realtime Compute for Apache Flink provides a stream computing engine.

-The billing method of an instance can be changed from pay-as-you-go to subscription in the TSDB console.
+The billing method of a TSDB instance can be changed from pay-as-you-go to subscription in the TSDB console.

-The data query results can be returned by page.
+The query results can be returned by page.

 Data points are filtered by metric value.